Qv2ray/qv2ray.github.io/docs/en/getting-started/step1.md

 :::

 ::: warning Notes for Windows ARM64 users
-Windows 10 on ARM users can use `Qv2ray.VERSION.win-x86.zip` directly, since the operating system has a built-in compatibility layer for x86 architecture.
+Windows 10 on ARM users can use `Qv2ray.VERSION.Windows-x86.7z` (archive) or `Qv2ray.VERSION.win32.exe` (Installer) directly, since the operating system has a built-in compatibility layer for x86 architecture.
 :::

 ## GitHub Actions Artifact